lisstasy/Receipt_Scanner/README.md

 # Receipt Data Extraction, Parsing, and Expenses Analysis Project

-This project highlights expertise in developing a comprehensive system for receipt data extraction, parsing, and expenses analysis using advanced technologies.
+In this project, I developed a comprehensive system for receipt data extraction, parsing, and expense analysis using LLMs capabilities.
 Here's a breakdown of the key components and technologies involved:

 ## 1. Optical Character Recognition (OCR) with PaddleOCR:
 - Utilized computer vision techniques and the PaddleOCR library for efficient text extraction from receipt images.